End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Six Common Paradigms

 \section{Six Common Paradigms}

-\subsection{The Latency Killer paradigm}
+\subsection{The Latency Killer Paradigm}

-A prevalent belief in data-intensive computing is that \emph{network latency is the ultimate data movement killer.} While this thinking is common among experienced IT professionals, our empirical testing and architectural analysis demonstrate that this paradigm requires re-examination.
-The perceived severity of latency is fundamentally governed by TCP\textquotesingle s Bandwidth-Delay Product (BDP), which dictates the required window size for full bandwidth utilization.
+A prevalent belief in data-intensive computing is that \emph{network latency is the ultimate data movement killer.} While this thinking is common among many experienced IT professionals, our empirical testing and architectural analysis motivates the re-examination of this paradigm.
+The perceived severity of latency is fundamentally governed by TCP\textquotesingle s Bandwidth-Delay Product (BDP), which dictates the congestion window required for full bandwidth utilization.

-This paradigm can present significant challenges for distributed, data-intensive engineering and scientific endeavors, an impact particularly relevant in the bio pharma and life sciences sector---the top global data generator, with data volume projected to grow at a Compound Annual Growth Rate (CAGR) of 36\% through 2025 \cite{r16}.
+This paradigm can present significant challenges for distributed, data-intensive engineering and scientific endeavors, an impact particularly relevant in the biopharma and life sciences sector---the top global data generator, with data volume estimated to grow at a Compound Annual Growth Rate (CAGR) of 36\% through 2025 \cite{RBC2025Health}.
 The challenges of moving data at this scale are a primary concern for industry leaders, including organizations such as tier-1 biopharma businesses and enterprise computing providers like HPE.
-Inefficient data movement, if not properly addressed, can negatively impact drug discovery, precision medicine development, and research timelines.
-However, as we demonstrate, these challenges can be significantly mitigated through architectural and software approaches that reduce sensitivity to latency.
+Inefficient data movement negatively impacts drug discovery, precision medicine development, and research timelines.
+As we demonstrate, these challenges can be significantly mitigated through architectural and software approaches that reduce sensitivity to latency.

-For years, established resources such as the U.S. DOE ESnet\textquotesingle s fasterdata knowledge base \cite{r17} have documented methods to mitigate latency\textquotesingle s impact on data rates.
-While ESnet provides valuable guidance as a network service provider, a comprehensive solution requires consideration of the entire environment, not just the network---a point we expand in Section~\ref{s33}.
-The reproducible test results summarized in Fig.~\ref{fig:fig1} and the appliance design in Fig.~\ref{fig:fig2} together exemplify this holistic approach.
-See Table~\ref{tab:tab2} for the Ethernet adapter’s ring buffer settings; Table~\ref{tab:tab3} for the settings of “Tuned kernel.
+For years, established resources such as the U.S. DOE ESnet\textquotesingle s fasterdata knowledge base \cite{ESnetFasterdata} have documented methods to mitigate latency\textquotesingle s impact on data rates.
+While ESnet provides valuable guidance as a network service provider, a comprehensive solution requires consideration of the entire environment, not just the network---a point we expand in Section~\ref{sec:dedicated-lines}.
+The reproducible test results summarized in Fig.~\ref{fig:iperf3-latency-sweep} and the appliance design in Fig.~\ref{fig:core-bom} together exemplify this holistic approach.
+See Table~\ref{tab:tab2} for Ethernet adapter ring buffer settings and Table~\ref{tab:tab3} for tuned Linux kernel parameters.